 It will be hard to say ‘arrivederci’, but I know you will take home great memories of your time spent with friends and family on your trip of a lifetime experiencing “Italia, Il bel Paese”!

 Following dinner, I always like to take my guests for one last look at Piazza San Marco (weather permitting), to enjoy one last moment in Venice, one of the greatest, most beloved, and most beautiful cities in all of Italy.

 Transfer to Marco Polo airport.

-Audrey specializes in private custom tours to Europe, providing guests with delights that excite the senses that are genuine, intimate and unique experiences of Italy and beyond.
+Audrey specializes in private custom tours and itineraries to Europe, providing guests with delights that excite the senses that are genuine, intimate and unique experiences of Italy and beyond.
 With a balance of culture, food, wine and stunning natural and man-made landscapes, this tour captures everything that a guest would be looking for in an Italian experience.
 Audrey warmly invites you to come along and experience “La Bell’ Italia”.